GoonerM466/iptvboss-support-agent/docs/troubleshooting/01_database_corruption_startup_failure.md

 **4. If still fails: Manual restore**
 - Open IPTVBoss (may show empty)
-- Menu � Restore � Local
+- Settings → Restore Database → Local, Cloud or URL
+    - URL restore must point to a direct download file
+    - With Dropbox make sure the end of the URL is `&dl=1` for direct download
 - Select most recent backup that predates the problem
-- Look in `IPTVBoss/backup` folder for dated backups

 **5. If recent backups fail**
 - Try progressively older backup files
 - Newest backup might also be corrupted
 - Go back several days if needed
-- Try cloud or URL backups
-    - URL restore must point to a direct download file
-    - With Dropbox make sure the end of the URL is `&dl=1` for direct download

 **6. Re-enter Pro license if needed**
-- Menu � Activate Pro
+- Settings → IPTVBoss Pro Settings → Activate Pro
 - Enter license key

 ### Prevention

 - Always close IPTVBoss properly (don't force quit)
 - Ensure adequate disk space
-- Don't run multiple instances simultaneously
+- Don't run multiple instances simultaneously or open boss if a sync is scheduled or underway
 - Keep antivirus from quarantining database files
 - Don't store database on network drives